-- ≤ Adding or deleting software or changing standardized district settings including but not limited to changing or modifying computer background images. - Attempting to repair hardware. - Inappropriate web browsing or games - ■ Leaving equipment unattended or exposed to extreme heat or cold. - Using the system for any illegal purpose. - Using the network for financial gain or political activity. - Disabling or attempting to disable any Internet filtering device. - Encrypting communications to avoid security review. - Borrowing someone's account information without their permission. - Pretending to be someone else when sending or receiving messages. - Posting personal information about yourself or others (such as address and phone numbers). - Downloading or using copyrighted information without permission from the copyright holder or plagiarizing content accessible through the Internet or electronic media. - Intentionally introducing a virus to the system. - Responding to suggestive, obscene or threatening messages.
-Show such messages to an adult/teacher immediately. - Gaining unauthorized access to restricted information or resources. - Theft or abuse of school files (computer and electronic equipment). - ≤ Unauthorized entry into a file to use, read or change the contents, or for any other purpose. - Unauthorized transfer of a file. - Unauthorized use of another individual's identification and/or password.

-- Use of computing facilities or other communication devices to interfere with the work of another student, faculty member, or school office staff. - ≤ Use of computing facilities or other communications equipment to send obscene or abusive messages. - Use of computing facilities to interfere with normal operation of the school computing system.
+- Adding or deleting software or changing standardized district settings including but not limited to changing or modifying computer background images. - Attempting to repair hardware. - Inappropriate web browsing or games - Leaving equipment unattended or exposed to extreme heat or cold. - Using the system for any illegal purpose. - Using the network for financial gain or political activity. - Disabling or attempting to disable any Internet filtering device. - Encrypting communications to avoid security review. - Borrowing someone's account information without their permission. - Pretending to be someone else when sending or receiving messages. - Section Posting personal information about yourself or others (such as address and phone numbers). - Downloading or using copyrighted information without permission from the copyright holder or plagiarizing content accessible through the Internet or electronic media. - ✓ Intentionally introducing a virus to the system. - Cyber bullying posting messages or accessing materials that are abusive, obscene, sexually oriented, harassing, threatening, damaging to another's reputation or illegal. - Responding to suggestive, obscene or threatening messages.
+Show such messages to an adult/teacher immediately. - Gaining unauthorized access to restricted information or resources. - Theft or abuse of school files (computer and electronic equipment). - Unauthorized entry into a file to use, read or change the contents, or for any other purpose. - Unauthorized transfer of a file. - Unauthorized use of another individual's identification and/or password. - Use of computing facilities or other communication devices to interfere with the work of another student, faculty member, or school office staff. - Use of computing facilities or other communications equipment to send obscene or abusive messages. - Use of computing facilities to interfere with normal operation of the school computing system.